 Complying with royal protocol, Queen Mary observed 40 days of official mourning for her husband.
 But rumours circulated that Mary's widow weeds were woven discordantly with threads of insincerity.
 With Darnley's death she had, in fact, become a widow for the second time.
-If her two-year marriage to Darnley had been brief, so too was her earlier marriage to the Dauphin of France, a union that lasted two and a half years before the Dauphin, who had become King Francis II upon his father's death in 1559, died at age 16 from complications of an ear infection.
+If her two-year marriage to Darnley had been brief, so too was her earlier marriage to the Dauphin of France.
+That union had lasted only two and a half years before the Dauphin, who had become King Francis II upon his father's death in 1559, died at age 16 from complications of an ear infection.

 Mary was 18 when she returned to her homeland from France, her youthfulness belying the royal ambition that consumed her.
 If, when shipped off to France some years earlier, she had been nothing more than an innocent political pawn in the game of royal power grabbing, she returned with her own shrewd agenda for Scotland.